 Is this fluorite treated?

 No detectable treatment.
-The violet, green, and blue colors are natural, produced by traces of rare earth elements and naturally occurring color centers in the CaF₂ structure.
+The violet, green, and blue colors are natural, produced by trace rare earth elements and naturally occurring color centers in the CaF₂ structure.
 Statement based on lapidary observation.

 Is the bracelet fragile due to fluorite's low hardness?

-With a Mohs hardness of 4, fluorite can be scratched by coins (Mohs 3.5) and steel blades (Mohs 5.5).
+With Mohs 4, fluorite can be scratched by coins (Mohs 3.5) and steel blades (Mohs 5.5).
 The beads are more vulnerable than those of garnet or tourmaline.
-We recommend not mixing it in the same bag with harder stones and avoiding direct impacts.
-It is a bracelet more suitable for occasions than for intensive work use.
+We recommend not mixing them in the same bag with harder stones and avoiding direct impacts.
+This bracelet is more suitable for occasions than for intensive daily wear.

 Does each bracelet have the same color distribution?

-No. Each bead has a different color distribution, and the order in which they are strung determines the final set.
-No two rainbow fluorite bracelets are alike: the zoning is geologically unique in each mineral fragment.
+No. Each bead has a different color distribution, and the order in which they are strung determines the final ensemble.
+No two rainbow fluorite bracelets are exactly alike: the zoning is geologically unique in each mineral fragment.

 Yes.
 The elastic thread adapts to most wrist sizes.
 The number of beads varies between 18 and 22 units; the diameter of each bead is 10 mm ±0.5 mm.